dvosburg/mlm-contributions/use-case-docs/Migrating from Micro to SLES for MLM Container host.md

 ## Migrating from Micro to SLES for MLM 5.0 Container Host

-On SLE Micro SMLM 5.0 (old) Host \- ensure it is running the latest with:
+On SLE Micro SMLM 5.0 (old) Host \- ensure it is running the latest as root with:
 ```
 transactional-update
 ```